sayantan300/Obsidion/README.md

 ### Configurable

 The `Configurable` category provides commands to customize the bot, and options to link Minecraft usernames, servers and active server counts.

+### Docker

+I have added an example DockerFile and DockerCompose file for testing purposes